redecentralize/alternative-internet/README.md

 * [AKASHA](https://akasha.world) AKASHA is a next-generation social media network immune to censorship by design.
 It is built on top of Ethereum using Smart Contracts and IPFS.
 * [Buddycloud](http://buddycloud.com) is built for people who care about their privacy.
 We are building the future of social networks.
 A future founded on openness.
 A future built using open standards.
 We are making the future happen now, by building a massively scaled and fully distributed social network.
 Buddycloud is leading a quiet revolution to replace the closed retweet and like incumbents.
 * [Diaspora*](http://diasporaproject.org/) is a free social network consisting of personal web server that implements a distributed social networking service.
 Diaspora* is a fun and creative community that puts you in control.
+* [FoxQL](https://foxql.com) is a social network that runs on your browser as peer to peer.
+It does not require any setup or registration.
+There is no management stuff for checking the content.
+Users can decide which topics and content will stay in foxql cycle. [foxql-core](https://github.com/foxql/foxql)
 * [GNU social](https://gnu.io/social/, previously StatusNet) is a continuation of the StatusNet project.
 It is social communication software for both public and private communications.
 It is widely supported and has a large userbase.
 It is already used by the Free Software Foundation.
 * [GNU/consensus](https://gnu.org/consensus) is a GNU project to coordinate development efforts of free software for social networking.
 It recommends using the [AGPLv3+ license](https://gnu.org/licenses/agpl) and aims to inform free software developers about interesting projects and perspectives for a decentralized, freedom-respecting, and privacy-respecting online social networking environment.
 The GNU/consensus promotes convergence towards the use of the extensible [GNUnet Social API](https://gnunet.org/design-social-messaging-system).
 * [Iris](https://iris.to/) is a social networking application that stores everything on its users' devices which communicate directly with each other — no corporate gatekeepers needed.